Best & Worst Days to Fly for the Holidays – Thanksgiving & Christmas 2023

 Thanksgiving (book before Halloween)

 I recommend booking your Thanksgiving flight by late August or early September for the best price.
+If possible, book in June or July.
 Book international flights even earlier.
 If you wait too long, you should aim to book by Halloween at the latest.
 While it is possible to get a decent deal after Halloween, your chances dramatically decrease.
 Your odds of finding a desirable flight time also go down when booking after Halloween.

 Christmas (book before Thanksgiving)

-The best deals on Christmas flights are in late August and early September.
+The best deals on Christmas flights are usually available through late August and early September.
+If possible, book even earlier in June or July.
 At the latest, you should book by Thanksgiving, but the earlier the better.
 If it is December and you still do not have a flight, you should expect to pay a premium.
-Additionally, you will likely only have undesirable flight times to choose from.
+Additionally, you will likely only have undesirable flight times to choose from with the potential for one or more connections.

 Thanksgiving (best departure and return dates)

-Our latest Thanksgiving Travel Survey says 10.52% of American adults will fly to attend a gathering on Turkey Day this year.
-That means tens of millions of people will be fighting over seats for a very limited number of flights.
+Our 2022 Thanksgiving Travel Survey says more than 43% of American adults intended to travel to a vacation destination or holiday gathering this year.
+That means tens of millions of people fought over seats for a very limited number of flights.

 |Best Departure Dates||Best Return Dates|